kenemmer/san-luis-obispo/README.md

-# san-luis-obispo
-Nodeschool chapter in San Luis Obispo, Ca - Learn Javascript/Node.js
+# Nodeschool San Luis Obispo, California

+This branch is for the groups webpage which can be found at http://nodeschool.io/san-luis-obispo

+Contributions are welcome!